 Take a look at the core fundamentals of planning one below and see how much you really know.
 The goal of this article is to give those of you who are tasked with launching a winning digital campaign an overview and a SMART structure for doing so.
 SMART means specific, measurable, attainable, realistic and timely.

 1. Do Your Research

 Before doing anything, it’s important to conduct extensive research.
 This will help you establish a good insight and a sense of the structure of what you’ll be doing within the duration of your digital marketing campaign launch.
 Make sure to know the following:

 - Competition.
 Look at what they are successfully doing and those that they do not do.
 Evaluate which practices you can follow, leverage on, or perhaps stray away from.

 Trends.
 These do not replace good marketing but will give you leverage in capturing your target market.

 - Market.
-Look at who your target consumers are, how they behave, what their needs and wants are, and why they respond they way they do.
+Look at who your target consumers are, how they behave, what their needs and wants are, and why they respond the way they do.

 - Cost.
-Keep your expenses to a minimum and look for strategy options that will give you the least amount of cost when you launch.
+Keep your expenses to a minimum and look for strategic options that will give you the least amount of cost when you launch.